mseif7/MTRX2700-Major-Project/README.md

 <!-- Module 4 info -->
 ## Module 4 - Box Detection
+Module 4 is the module for measurement about the quantity of boxes on shelf.

 ### About Module 4 Code
+For module 4, it just simply adds a compare function to module 2.

 ### Instructions for Module 4
+Compare the set range with the vertical distance from module 2.

 ### Details about Testing Procedures for Module 4
+The number of the variable box_quantity can be seen from the debugger.

 <p align="right">(<a href="#top">back to top</a>)</p>